PtkPlum/Thai-CaseMix-Centre/Utility/readme.md

-Utility folder is kindda work made our office's utility better.
+Utility folder is kinda work made our office's utility better.
 The project in this folder composed of

   1. pptx Slide via Python